Skip to Content

 Watering

 I water my Anthurium Veitchii once a week.
-However, depending on the soil medium you are using as well as the conditions your plant is growing in you might have to water your plant more, less or also once a week.
+However, depending on the soil medium you are using and the conditions your plant is growing in, you might have to water your plant more, less, or once a week.

-Growing the King Anthurium in very dry conditions and with a very chunky soil mix will require much more frequent waterings.
+Growing the King Anthurium in dry conditions and with a chunky soil mix will require much more frequent waterings.

 I think you get the idea.
 Over time you will develop a rhythm of how often you need to water your indoor plants to keep them happy.

-A good rule of thumb is to always check the medium before your water.
-If it is still pretty wet, watering again is never a good idea.
+A good rule of thumb is always to check the medium before your water.
+Watering again is never a good idea if it is still pretty wet.

 Temperature